 The curriculum emphasizes laboratory diagnostic procedures in the areas of diesel and gasoline engines; electrical systems, including computerized control systems and electronic fuel control systems; transmissions and power trains; and hydraulic systems.
 Additional experience will be provided to students in the area of machinery operation and management.
 Students are placed in agricultural implement dealerships and agricultural equipment repair businesses for an eight-week internship.
 Through the internship, students gain valuable on-the-job experience as they apply what they have learned in class.

 Enrollment in the Agriculture Mechanics Technology degree program is limited.
 Students are required to provide their own basic set of tools.
-Information on admission requirements and required tools may be secured from one of the contact persons or the Enrollment Services Office.
+Information on admission requirements, required tools, and scholarship opportunities by emailing email@example.com.

 Students who complete this program will be able to: